-- In some countries, test scores of native children are not affected by the presence of immigrant children in the same classroom. - Increased immigration to the US has a small but positive net effect on the high school completion rate of native children. - Immigrant children from privileged backgrounds have no detrimental effects on their native peers. - If the share of immigrant children in schools is below a certain threshold, it may not affect native children.
+- In some countries, test scores of native children are not affected by the presence of immigrant children in the same classroom. - Increased immigration to the US has a small but positive net effect on the high school completion rate of native children. - Immigrant children who have stayed a few years or non-refugee immigrants may have no detrimental effects on their native peers. - If the share of immigrant children in schools is below a certain threshold, it may not affect native children.